 2. École Polytechnique, France

-Jianfei Zhang, a student from China studying at École Polytechnique, says that students appreciate the favourable student-to-teacher ratio.
+Jianfei Zhang, a Chinese student at École Polytechnique, says students appreciate the favourable student-to-teacher ratio.
 The smaller class sizes, he adds, “really help us to master the various scientific concepts.
 This is not always feasible in big universities.”